Southern Illinois University Carbondale

-Southern Illinois University (SIU or SIUC) is a public research university in Carbondale, Illinois.
-Founded in 1869, SIU is the oldest and flagship campus of the Southern Illinois University system.
-The university enrolls students from all 50 states as well as more than 100 countries.
-It is classified among "R2: Doctoral Universities – High research activity".
-SIU offers 3 associate, 100 bachelor's, 73 master's, and 36 Ph.D. programs in addition to professional degrees in architecture, law, and medicine.
+Southern Illinois University (SIU) is a public research university in Carbondale, Illinois, United States.
+Chartered in 1869, SIU is the oldest and flagship campus of the Southern Illinois University system.
+SIU enrolls students from all 50 states and more than 100 countries.
+Originally founded as a normal college, the university today provides programs in a variety of disciplines.
+SIU was granted limited university status in 1943 and began offering graduate degrees in 1950.
+A separate campus was established in Edwardsville, Illinois in 1957, eventually becoming Southern Illinois University Edwardsville.